Independent foundations-of-physics research institute

 Mass-spectrum synthesis · DOI: 10.5281/zenodo.20328260

-This path gives visitors a coherent progression: canonical program roadmap → peer-reviewed metrology foundation → substrate architecture → geometric substrate keystone → completion-theorem spine → falsifiable operator audit → numerical mass-spectrum application.
+This path gives visitors a coherent progression: flagship synthesis → program roadmap → peer-reviewed metrology foundation → substrate architecture → geometric substrate keystone → completion-theorem spine → falsifiable operator audit → numerical mass-spectrum application.

 QDL substrate graphical abstract showing Planck-scale fluctuation candidates passing through QDL closure filters to form persistent physical structures including Standard Model fields, mass spectra, gravitational sources, vacuum residuals, measurement records, and EFT operator audits